jeffhammond/koota/README.md

 # Koota

-Fortran implementations of MPI Reductions
+Fortran implementations of MPI Reductions.

+This is a Finnish word that is roughly equivalent to what "reduction" means in MPI.

+The intuitive English pronunciation is wrong.
+Listen to https://forvo.com/word/koota/.

 # Design